 The correct functioning of real-time systems depends critically on their temporal correctness.
 Testing is the most important analytical method for the quality assurance of such systems.
 An investigation of existing testing approaches showed a lack of support for testing the temporal behavior.
 Therefore, existing test procedures must be supplemented by new methods and tools.
-In various experiments genetic algorithms have been successfully applied to search the longest and shortest execution times of real-time programs in order to check whether they violate the specified timing constraints.
-Compared with random testing, genetic algorithms always obtained better results.
+In various experiments evolutionary testing has been successfully applied to search the longest and shortest execution times of real-time programs in order to check whether they violate the specified timing constraints.
+Compared with random testing, evolutionary testing always obtained better results.
+Compared with systematic testing, evolutionary testing seems to be better for complex test objects where the temporal behavior is difficult to assess by systematic testing.